How Honey House started

 “Evidence consistently shows maternal wellbeing is directly linked to better child outcomes; positive change is desperately needed.”

-Our revolutionary EASE Method is a product of our Parent Wellbeing work with the University of Brighton and our anthropological research into childrearing from the past.
+Our approach is a product of our Parent Wellbeing work with the University of Brighton, our anthropological research into childrearing from the past and our on the ground experience with our Honey House parents.

-Underpinned by thousand-year-old family-centric cultural practices and informed by modern authors like Hunt, Gather, Doucleff, Payne and Druckerman – we’ve rewired an ancient-inspired solution to solve today’s parenting challenges.
+Underpinned by thousand-year-old family-centric cultural practices and informed by modern authors like Hunt, Gather, Doucleff, Payne and Druckerman – we’ve found an ancient-inspired solution for today’s parenting challenges.

 Why work with us?